Estimated reading time: 6 minutes

 • Document Loading: The process of ingesting your knowledge base (e.g., PDFs, text files, web pages) into a format Spring AI can process.

-• Text Embedding: Converting text into numerical vector representations that capture its semantic meaning.
+• Text Embedding: Converting text into numerical representations that capture its semantic meaning.
 This enables efficient similarity searching.

 • Retrieval: The process of searching the vector store for embeddings similar to the user’s query.